OpenBankProject/API-Manager/README.md

 ## Web application server

 Instead of Django's built-in runserver, you need a proper web application server to run the app, e.g. `gunicorn`.
-It should have been installed already as a dependency and you use the provided `gunicorn.conf.py`.
+It should have been installed already as a dependency and you can use the provided `gunicorn.conf.py`.
 Run it like

 ```bash
 (venv)$ cd apimanager/ && gunicorn --config ../gunicorn.conf.py apimanager.wsgi